mansueto-institute/local-hdi/README.md

 ## Research Question
 As stated by the UN, “The Human Development Index is a summary measure of average achievement in key dimensions of human development”.
 [(1)](http://hdr.undp.org/en/content/human-development-index-hdi)
-Constructing the HDI at the local level will help bridge the ideas of "neighborhood effects" in Sociology with a "capabilities approach" theory of human development and inequality in economics and political science.
+Constructing the HDI at the local level will help bridge the ideas of "neighborhood effects" in Sociology with the Capabilities Approach of Human Development in economics and political science.
 [(2)](https://scholar.harvard.edu/sampson/filter_by/neighborhood-effects)
 [(3)](https://www.iep.utm.edu/sen-cap/)
 The goal of this project was to integrate data streams from the Centers For Disease Control, US Bureau of Economic Analysis, and the US Census Bureau to construct the HDI at the census tract level, in order identify disparities in health, education, and income between different neighborhoods across the US.